jubilee3d/jubilee3d.github.io/_sources/machines/jubilee_3/hardware_assembly.rst.txt

 Tools
 -----

-Select the tools that match your setup.
+Select and build the tools that match your intended :doc:`workflow </workflows/workflows>`.
+Here are two of the most common tools.
 Note that more tool options exist in the :doc:`tools </tools/tools>` section.